FraCorti/AI_Project/README.md

 The dataset used for the project can be found at the following link: [Spam Collection Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset).

+The purpose of the project and the tool we have used are explained inside the [report](https://github.com/FraCorti/AI_Project/blob/master/Relazione/Relazione.pdf).

 ### How to run it
 To ***run*** the project it is suggested to lean on the platform [Google Colab](https://colab.research.google.com/) which already has the integrated version of TensorFlow 2.0.0.